tensorflow/tensorflow/tensorflow/lite/g3doc/android/tutorials/object_detection.md

 The object detector is initialized using the current settings on the thread that is using it.
-You can use CPU and [NNAPI](../../android/delegates/nnapi) delegates with detectors that are created on the main thread and used on a background thread, but the the thread that initialized the detector must use the GPU delegate.
+You can use CPU and [NNAPI](../../android/delegates/nnapi) delegates with detectors that are created on the main thread and used on a background thread, but the thread that initialized the detector must use the GPU delegate.

 The delegates are set within the `ObjectDetectionHelper.setupObjectDetector()`
 function: